josephluck/helix/docs/Views/State-And-Actions.md

 }
 ```

 As you can see, our route is a pure function of state.
-Later we'll be binding user interactions such as button clicks and form fields to callbacks back up to our model's actions, which in turn, rerender the page.
+It's encouraged to bind user interactions such as button clicks and form fields to callbacks back up to our model's actions, which in turn, rerender the page.

-Since routes are pure functions, they can be tested independently from the rest of the application easily.
+Since routes are pure functions, they can be tested independently from the rest of the application easily by injecting a mocked state, prev and actions.